ameyer95/antidote-1/aec/README.txt

 Docker images are portable and run on a variety of operating systems, but the instructions given in this guide will assume the user is operating in a bash shell on a unix-like system.
-All you should need to begin is the given antidote-image.tar file and a working docker installation.
+All you should need to begin is the given antidote-image.tar.gz file and a working docker installation.

 ### 1.1 Setting up Docker